 ***Thank you for your interest in becoming a peer coach!
-Please note that applications for this year are now closed and applications for next year will be posted in mid-Spring 2019***
+Please note that applications for this semester are due on 4/15/19***

-Each Spring semester, the Counseling Center seeks GT students interested in becoming Peer Coaches.
+Each semester, the Counseling Center seeks GT students interested in becoming Peer Coaches.
 Peer Coaches will:

 - Participate in weekly training/supervision sessions